tsamardzic/lsampling/README.md

 Samples can be more stratified.
 This is, for instance, what is often done:

 > Enumerate all kinds (groups, classes) of languages, then select N kinds randomly.
-For each of the selected kinds, enumerate all languages and select Mi languages randomly (M is proportional to the size of the group).
+For each of the selected kinds, enumerate all languages and select M<sub>i</sub> languages randomly (M is proportional to the size of the group).
 For each selected language, enumerate all the text and select N texts randomly.

 Stratified sampling is a really good trick for representing the population well in a small sample, but for it to work, we need to know our **strata**, that is what kinds of languages and texts there are.